|

 did the Lord let us learn about it?
 Perhaps

-there were those among the missionaries and kids who were in terror and doubt
+there were those among the missionaries and school kids who were in terror and

-as to God's attention to us, and they needed to learn that God WAS indeed caring
+doubt as to God's attention to them, and they needed to learn that God WAS indeed

 more thought: Have you dedicated your home and real estate where YOU live the